PabloLec/oc_web_scraper/README.md

 Although, performances and UX could be enhanced by:

 - Multithreading with creating a pool of either individual GET requests or whole category scrapes.
-- Including date/time for dir and file naming.
+- Including date/time in dir and file naming.
 It would ease periodical scraping.
 - Incremental saving, as the whole process takes several minutes it could be useful to prevent data loss.
 - Comparing scraped results with previously-stored results to bring relevant changes to user attention.